AguaClara/Textbook/Filtration/Filtration_Intro.rst

 Filter Head Loss
 =================

 The maximum velocity in a constriction is set by the drag on a primary particle that is large enough to prevent the primary particle from attaching.
-Given that the constriction is likely sharp edged on the upstream face the flow velocity is likely close to uniform at the entrance to the constriction.
+Given that the constriction is likely sharp edged on the upstream face, the flow velocity is likely close to uniform at the entrance to the constriction.
 There is likely a vena contracta effect and that effect would prevent deposition of particles downstream of the leading edge of the constriction because particles are diverted away from the constriction walls.

 The maximum constriction velocity is thus likely independent of the filtration velocity and pore size.
 The maximum velocity at the inlet to the constrictions is likely proportional to the fractional surface coverage of the primary particles by coagulant nanoparticles.
 Thus as the coagulant dose increases the head loss per pore and the head loss at the time of particle breakthrough increases.